lihaoyi/scala.rx/readme.md

 The above example is an executable program.
 In general, `import rx._` is enough to get you started with Scala.Rx, and it will be assumed in all further examples.
 These examples are all taken from the unit tests.

-The basic entities you have to care about are `Var`s, `Rx`s and `Obs`s:
+The basic entities you have to care about are `Var`, `Rx` and `Obs`:

 - a `Var` is a smart variable which you can get using `a()` and set using `a() = ...`.
 Whenever its value changes, it notifies any downstream entity which needs to be recalculated.
 - a `Rx` is a reactive definition which automatically captures any `Var`s or other `Rx`s which get called in its body, flagging them as dependencies and re-calculating whenever one of them changes.
+Like a `Var`, you can use the `a()` syntax to retrieve its value, and it also notifies downstream entities when the value changes.
-- a `Obs` is an observer which looks at a single `Var` or `Rx`, performing some side-effecting function when it changes value
+- a `Obs` is an observer which looks at a single `Var` or `Rx`, performing some side-effecting function when it changes value.

-Apart from using the value of `Var`s in a `Rx`, as shown above, `Rx`s themselves can be used in other `Rx`s
+Apart from using the value of a `Var` in a `Rx`, as shown above, the `Rx` itself can be used in another `Rx`:

 ```scala
 val a = Var(1) // 1